shawlu95/Grocery-Matter/README.md

 # Grocery Matter

 This is a bookkeeping iOS app for personal finance, with Python code to run SQL analytics.
-I wrote this bookkeeping app three years ago as a programming exercise.
-It has been so useful for me that I decided to share it.
-I have been using this app to keep track of my living expenses, insurance, tuition, rent and tax.
-It constantly reminded me to exercise financial planning and spend money with discretion.
+I built this bookkeeping app three years ago as a programming exercise, but it has become one of my daily companion apps.
+For the past three years, I have been using this app to keep track of my living expenses, insurance, tuition, rent and tax.
+It helped me analyze my expenses by categories, by time, and by quantity.
+It helped me keep track of every penny I spent, exercise financial discretion, forecast future expense and bank saving.
+Its only disadvantage is its inability to predict how much I'm going to lose in the stock market.

 The repository consists of four parts.
 The iOS front-end app is coded in Objective-C. The server is programmed in PHP, which interfaced with MySQL relational database client via object-oriented design.
 Finally, a Python module is available for connecting with the database, retrieving data as Pandas dataframe, and conducting analytics in the most flexible manner.